-These four major initiatives go as The first primary initiative that we have follows: is consultation and relationship building; two, technical assistance and training; three, regulatory review, which is the subject of today's consultation; and four, agency operations review.
+5 These four major initiatives go as 6 follows: The first primary initiative that we have 7 is consultation and relationship building; two, 8 technical assistance and training; three, regulatory 9 review, which is the subject of today's 10 consultation; and four, agency operations review.

-Now, today, and in the previous four sessions that we have had over the past week and a half, it is the beginning of a new approach for this commission on how we consult with tribes.
-You will see this is a new format for the commission. that many are accustomed and the past commission had practiced the individual meetings where you signed up on a sheet of paper and got 15 to 45 minutes to go over broad policy, like we are going to talk about today, or your individual matters, and it was a bit of a marathon, I think, for the commission.
+11 Now, today, and in the previous four 12 sessions that we have had over the past week and a 13 half, it is the beginning of a new approach for this commission on how we consult with tribes.
+You will 14 see this is a new format for the commission.
+15 I know 16 that many are accustomed and the past commission had 17 practiced the individual meetings where you signed up on a sheet of paper and got 15 to 45 minutes to 18 19 go over broad policy, like we are going to talk 20 about today, or your individual matters, and it was 21 a bit of a marathon, I think, for the commission.

-So this is a new format, and it allows for an open dialogue and exchange of ideas. identifies problems and gaps, but it also offers an opportunity for all of us to come up with solutions together.
-And what I am hearing or what we are hearing in the past couple of weeks as we have done -- this is our fifth consultation -- we are hearing that tribes like this format, because they weren't able to hear in the past what other tribes' concerns were or to hear other tribes' options for solutions, not knowing that there was an issue that they had as a tribe, but they didn't realize it was also an issue for another tribe somewhere else in the country.
-Or if there were difference in being able to hear that and come up with some ideas.
-A lot of tribes so far are appreciative of this open format.
+So this is a new format, and it allows for an open dialogue and exchange of ideas.
+It identifies problems and gaps, but it also offers an opportunity for all of us to come up with solutions together.
+And what I am hearing or what we are 1 2 hearing in the past couple of weeks as we have done -- this is our fifth consultation -- we are 3 hearing that tribes like this format, because they 4 5 weren't able to hear in the past what other tribes' concerns were or to hear other tribes' options for 6 7 solutions, not knowing that there was an issue that they had as a tribe, but they didn't realize it was 8 9 also an issue for another tribe somewhere else in 10 the country.
+Or if there were difference in being 11 able to hear that and come up with some ideas. А 12 lot of tribes so far are appreciative of this open 13 format.

-So today, this format, what it does, it allows us to hear your concerns, hear your priorities, hear your thoughts, your suggestions, and your solutions.
-Now, certainly the previous individual meetings allowed you, allowed the tribes to address specific individual tribal concerns privately.
-We certainly don't expect that in this open format.
+14 So today, this format, what it does, it 15 allows us to hear your concerns, hear your 16 priorities, hear your thoughts, your suggestions, 17 and your solutions.
+Now, certainly the previous individual meetings allowed you, allowed the tribes 18 19 to address specific individual tribal concerns 20 privately.
+We certainly don't expect that in this 21 open format.